aadjones/transcribe/docs/DEVELOPER.md

 python scripts/prepare_librispeech.py
 ```

-This script will populatethe following directories:
+This script will populate the following directories.
+You may have to create empty
+directories first before running the script.

 * `benchmark_data/audio/` – containing the converted WAV files.
 * `benchmark_data/transcripts/` – containing the corresponding transcript text files.